noetzelj/HSTF-Trigger/3D/README.md

 4) Use clip screws to firmly mount into place
 5) Provide multiple 1/4 #20 bolt connections so easily mountable - include hotshoe mount option
 5) Parasitic power from radio battery - must work with regular and extended power
+6) Need ability to swap battery out easily - may require split parasite adapter
+7) Need to expose the arduino USB connectior for software updates

 Step 1)
 - Build radio back base plate